sanjay-deshpande/sanjaydeshpande/content/authors/admin/_index.md

 highlight_name: true
 ---

-Alice Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Sanjay Deshpande is a second year Ph.D. student and a Research Associate at Computer Architecture and Security Lab, Yale University.
+His research interests include  efficient and secure hardware implementations of (symmetric, asymmetric, and post-quantum) cryptography algorithms and quantum computer security.
 {style="text-align: justify;"}